gonzalojparra/create-gonzapp/README.md

 pnpm install -g create-gonzapp
 ```

-## Questions?
+## Questions

-If you have any questions, feel free to open an issue or contact me on [Twitter](https://twitter.com/_gonzaparra).
+If you have any questions, feel free to open an issue or contact me on [Twitter](https://twitter.com/_gonzaparra)